-If you ever wanted to own a high power blender, but you just couldn’t justify the high cost of Vitamix blenders, then let me introduce you to Greenis blenders which are launching in the UK very soon.
+If you ever wanted to own a high power blender, but you just couldn’t justify the high cost of Vitamix blenders, then let me introduce you to Greenis blenders which have launched in the UK recently.

 These high power blenders are well worth considering instead of Vitamix since they are incredibly tough, sturdy and have the power and performance that can compete with Vitamix.
 What’s more, they are much cheaper than Vitamix but their affordability doesn’t mean that the quality suffers, not at all.